-Non-Medical Transportation-per trip rate: fees will be established by the local social serves districts and subsequently approved by the Office of Health Insurance Programs.
+Non-Medical Transportation-per trip rate: fees will be established by the local social services districts and subsequently approved by the Office of Health Insurance Programs.
 Fees will be reviewed to ensure they do not exceed the current usual and customary amount charged to the general public.
 A fee will be negotiated under extenuating and unique circumstances where a higher fee is necessary to assure safe and appropriate transportation to necessary medical services.

-- IV.
-Services paid using a Contract Amount - a.
-Environmental Modifications, Vehicle Modifications or Adaptive and Assistive Technology. - i.
-The Governmental Entity/Health Home/MCO is the provider of record for Environmental Modifications, Vehicle Modifications or Adaptive and Assistive Technology for billing purposes.
-The work is done by a contractor who is selected by the Governmental Entity using a standard bidding process, following the state rules or Health Home (for FFS) or the MCO process (for managed care).
-Environmental Modifications or Vehicle Modifications are only billed to ii.
-The maximum expenditure for Environmental Modifications or Vehicle Modifications for the benefit of the individual Medicaid beneficiary may not exceed \$25,000 per year for environmental modifications, \$35,000 per year for safe passenger, and \$65,000 per five years for driver vehicle modifications.
-If the person requires an expenditure which exceeds the maximum expenditure amount, the Medicaid agency may grant exceptions with medical necessity documentation as outlined in the E-Mod or Safe passenger V-Mod service definition, if applicable.

-Medicaid or the MCO once the contract work is verified as complete and the amount billed is equal to the contract value.
+IV.
+Services paid using a Contract Amount

+a.
+Environmental Modifications, Vehicle Modifications or Adaptive and Assistive Technology.

+i.
+Prior to 3/1/2024, the governmental entity/Health Home/MCO is the provider of record for Environmental Modifications, Vehicle Modifications, or Adaptive and Assistive Technology for billing purposes.
+The work is done by a contractor who is selected by the governmental entity using a standard bidding process, following the state rules or Health Home (for FFS) or the MCO process (for managed care).
+Environmental Modifications or Vehicle Modifications are only billed to Medicaid or the MCO once the contract work is verified as complete and the amount billed is equal to the contract value.
 Environmental modifications are limited to individual or family owned or controlled homes.

+After 3/1/2024, the FMS will be the provider of record for new Environmental Modifications, Vehicle Modifications, and Adaptive and Assisted Technology.
+Projects are only billed to Medicaid once the contract work is verified as complete and the amount billed is equal to contract value.
+Environmental Modifications are limited to individual or family owned or controlled homes.